Skip to main content

 When processing commands, Klerk doesn't allow synchronous execution of code that has side effects.
-In other words: if you need to do something other than modifying data (e.g. sending a welcome email when a user signs up) you need to execute it in the background.
-The reason why Klerk doesn't allow synchronous execution is that during execution, all reads and commands are prevented, so synchronous execution can have a significant impact on latency.
+In other words: if you need to do something other than modifying data (e.g. sending a welcome email when a user signs up), you need to execute it in the background.
+The reason why Klerk doesn't allow synchronous execution is that all reads and commands are prevented during command execution, so synchronous execution can have a significant impact on latency.

 To help you with background processing, Klerk provides two executables:

-Job: Klerk has a built-in job manager to execute jobs in a reliable manner.
+Job: Klerk has a built-in job manager to execute jobs reliably.
 It provides functions such as scheduling, retries, priority, rate limiting and distribution to worker nodes.
-You can handle your jobs in the auto-generated admin UI.
+You can manage your jobs in the auto-generated admin UI.

 Why not an external job queue?

-Why has Klerk its own job queue when there already exist many high quality queues?
+Why does Klerk have its own job queue when there already exist many high-quality queues?
 Two reasons:

 Transactions: One of Klerk's core values is that it should minimize the potential for bugs.
 When it comes to external job queues, a problem can occur if there is a glitch (e.g. network, hardware failure) when the job is created.
-This can result in the unfortunate situation where a command causes models to be modified but the corresponding job is lost.
+This can result in the unfortunate situation where a command causes models to be modified but the corresponding job is lost (e.g. because of a network glitch).
 This risk can be eliminated by using the same database for models and jobs, since we can persist the models and jobs in the same transaction.
+Note that we are referring to persistence transactions here.
+Klerk still process commands in transactions, which guarantees that the external work queue will only be invoked if the command succeeds.

 Integration: Since Klerk forces you to handle tasks in the background, it only fair that Klerk provides a first class support for jobs.
 And by integrating it in Klerk, the system can be built using one less external dependency, making the system less complex.

 If you don't care about the persistence transaction guarantee and want to use another job queue, you should not use the job executable.
-Instead, use the action executable and call your job queue.
-Note that we are referring to persistence transactions here.
-Klerk still process commands in transactions, which guarantees that the action will only be executed if the command succeeds.
+Instead, use the unmanaged job executable and call your job queue.